Nurturing Talent

 You will be reading literature from different periods, genres and styles, and analyzing the works in order to appreciate the writer’s techniques and in order to form your own literary judgement.

-SL is a good choice if you are interested in:
+Danish A SL or HL is a good choice if you:

 IB Diploma subject brief Language A Literature SL/HL